sam0x17/bolts/README.md

 # Rust on Bolts
 Bolts is a fast, safe web framework for the Rust language inspired loosely by Ruby on Rails.

-Bolts is under active development, with the following planned features (subject to change):
+Bolts is under active development (not ready for use), with the following planned features (subject to change):
 * fast, powerful, and safe, with sane defaults for everything
 * routing system, including subdomain/domain-based routing, automatic parsing